UsuarioDelNet/EngineeringDesign6/Labs/Lab2/README.md

 -a----         4/28/2025   2:36 AM             36 file1
 ```
 ### clear
+> clear clears the terminal.
 ```clear
 C:\Users\mrdan\iot\demo>
 ```
 ### man uname
+> man uname is a Linux-only command, hence it didn't work on my Windows device.
 ```man uname
 C:\Users\mrdan\iot\demo>man uname
 'man' is not recognized as an internal or external command, operable program or batch file.
 ```
+> The closest Windows command to man (manual) is --help, and uname --help shows information about the uname command.
 ```uname --help
 C:\Users\mrdan\iot\demo>uname --help
 Usage: uname [OPTION]...